pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

 -----------

-This process will work for extracting in-body black and white profiles, as well as creative colour profiles.
+This process will work for extracting in-body black and white profiles, as well as creative color profiles.
 I see a significant improvment in black and white profiles from this process over the use of some of the black and white modules in darktable.